Early Childhood Education (BA)

-All students participate in student teaching as the culmination of their course of study.
-Student teaching requires 5 full days per week for one semester.
+Students participate in supervised teaching (student teaching) as the culmination of their course of study.
+Student teaching requires five full days per week for one semester.
 Students are observed by Hunter College Clinical Supervisors throughout the semester.

 Students must pass the following New York State exams before registration permission is granted for student teaching: